PHPfanatic/cakemarketing/README.md

 ```

-I found that in CakePHP I needed to update the composer.json file of the CakePHP app to have the following:
+When using CakePHP you may need to update the composer.json file of the CakePHP app to have the following for namespacing to work correctly:
 ```
  "autoload": {
         "psr-4": {